unxed/putty4far2l/README.md

 ---

-Known bugs:
-- PuTTY crashes on paste if there are some 0x00 characters in clipboard

 Things that can be made better (I have no concrete plans on it all, though):
 - Better errors processing
 - Better clipboard support (option to allow sync permanently for specific clients)